ktakashi/r7rs-postgresql/README.md

 High level APIs
 ---------------

-Library: `(postgresql)`
+### Library

-The library provides high level APIs to communicate PostgreSQL.
+- `(postgresql)`  The library provides high level APIs to communicate PostgreSQL.

+### Procedures
-Procedure: `(postgresql-connection? obj)`
+- `(postgresql-connection? obj)`

   Returns `#t` if _obj_ is an PostgreSQL connection object.

-Procedure: `(make-postgresql-connection host port database username password)`
+-  `(make-postgresql-connection host port database username password)`

    `database` can be `#f`.

    All arguments must be a string except `database`.
 Creates a PostgreSQL connection.
 At this moment, the connection to the server is *not* established.

-Procedure: `(postgresql-open-connection! conn)`
+- `(postgresql-open-connection! conn)`

   Establishes a connection with specified _conn_ object.

-Procedure: `(postgresql-login! conn)`
+- `(postgresql-login! conn)`

   Logging in to the PostgreSQL server.

-Procedure: `(postgresql-terminate! conn)`
+- `(postgresql-terminate! conn)`

   Terminates the session and disconnects connection.

-Procedure: `(postgresql-prepared-statement? obj)`
+- `(postgresql-prepared-statement? obj)`

   Return `#t` if _obj_ is a PostgreSQL prepared statement.

-Procedure: `(postgresql-prepared-statement conn sql)`
+- `(postgresql-prepared-statement conn sql)`

   Creates a prepared statement object.

-Procedure: `(postgresql-close-prepared-statement! prepared-statement)`
+- `(postgresql-close-prepared-statement! prepared-statement)`

   Closes prepared statement.

-Procedure: `(postgresql-bind-parameters! prepared-statement . params)`
+- `(postgresql-bind-parameters! prepared-statement . params)`

   Binds parameter _params_ to given _prepared-statement_.

-Procedure: `(postgresql-execute! prepared-statement)`
+- `(postgresql-execute! prepared-statement)`

   Executes the given _prepared-statement_ and returns either PostgreSQL query object for SELECT statement or affected row count.

   To retrieve the result, use `postgresql-fetch-query!` procedure.

-Procedure: `(postgresql-query? obj)`
+- `(postgresql-query? obj)`

   Returns `#t` if _obj_ is a PostgreSQL query object.

-Procedure: `(postgresql-execute-sql! conn sql)`
+- `(postgresql-execute-sql! conn sql)`

   Executes the given _sql_.
 If the _sql_ is a select statement then the returning value is a PostgreSQL query object.
 Otherwise `#t`.
   This procedure retrieves all result in one go if the _sql_ is a SELECE statement.
 So it may cause memory explosion if the result set is too big.

-Procedure: `(postgresql-fetch-query! query)`
+- `(postgresql-fetch-query! query)`

   Fetch a row as a vector.
 If no more data are available, then returns `#f`.

-Procedure: `(postgresql-start-transaction! conn mode)`
+- `(postgresql-start-transaction! conn mode)`

-Issue `START TRANSACTION` statement to start transaction.
-_mode_ specifies how the transation should be.
+  Issue `START TRANSACTION` statement to start transaction.  _mode_ specifies how the transation should be.

   The argument _mode_ must be either PostgreSQL transaction mode object or `#f`.

-Procedure: `(postgresql-transaction-mode alist)`
+- `(postgresql-transaction-mode alist)`

   Creates a PostgreSQL transaction mode object.
 The _alist_ specifies how the transaction mode is created.
 If may have the following symbols as its key.

   - `isolation-level`
   - `access-mode`
   - `deferrable`

   Each key must have one of the followings;

   For `isolation-level`;

   - Variable: `postgresql-isolation-level-serializable`
   - Variable: `postgresql-isolation-level-repeatable-read`
   - Variable: `postgresql-isolation-level-read-committed`
   - Variable: `postgresql-isolation-level-read-uncommitted`

   For `access-mode`;

   - Variable: `postgresql-access-mode-read-write`
   - Variable: `postgresql-access-mode-read-only`

   For `deferrable`

   - Variable: `postgresql-deferrable-on`
   - Variable: `postgresql-deferrable-off`

-Procedure: `(postgresql-commit! conn)`
+- `(postgresql-commit! conn)`

   Issue `COMMIT` statement.

-Procedure: `(postgresql-rollback! conn)`
+- `(postgresql-rollback! conn)`

   Issue `ROLLBACK` statement.

+### Parameters
-Parameter: `*postgresql-maximum-results*`
+- `*postgresql-maximum-results*`

   Configureation parameter for how many result it should fetch.
 Default value is 50.

-Parameter: `*postgresql-copy-data-handler*`
+- `*postgresql-copy-data-handler*`

   Handler of COPY to stdout command.
 The value must be a procedure and takes 2 arguments, data type and data.
 The data type could be the following symbols;

 - header
 - data
 - complete

   When the data type is `header` then the given data is a list of data information.
 It contains 3 elements, the format of overall COPY command, 0 is textual, 1 is binary.

   When the data type is `data` then the given data is a bytevector whose content is the result of COPY command.

   When the data type is `complete` then the given data is `#f`.
 This indicates the COPY command is done.

-Parameter: `*postgresql-write-data-handler*`
+- `*postgresql-write-data-handler*`

  Handler of COPY from stdin command.
 The value must be a procedure and takes 2 arguments, data type and data.
 The data type could be the following symbols;

  - header
  - data
  - complete

   When the data type is `header` then the given data is a list of data information.
 It contains 3 elements, the format of overall COPY command, 0 is textual, 1 is binary.

   When the data type is `data` then the given data is a `#f`.
 When there is no more data to send, then handler must return `#f` otherwise it would go into inifinite loop.

   When the data type is `complete` then the given data is `#t`.
 This indicates the COPY command is done.

   These handlers are currently mere thin wrapper of COPY command.
 Using them, users need know about how the data send.
 For more detail, please refer PostgreSQL manual.

 Low level APIs